abrasive/shairport/README.md

 ------
 Shairport 2.0 is working on Raspberry Pi and Linksys NSLU2, both using OpenWrt.
 It works on an Ubuntu laptop.
 It works well with built-in audio and with a variety of USB-connected Amplifiers and DACs.

-Shairport 2.0 does not work with Raspian.
-It does run, but it's very glitchy.
-This seems to be due to a known problem with Raspian -- see http://www.raspberrypi.org/forums/viewtopic.php?t=23544.
-On the other hand, Shairport 2.0 runs well on the exact same hardware but using OpenWrt in place of Raspian.
+Shairport 2.0 compiles and runs pretty well on the built-in sound card of a Raspberry Pi model B under Raspian.
+Due to the limitations of the sound card, you wouldn't mistake the output for HiFi, but it's really not too shabby.
+However, driving any USB-based audio output device is glitchy if you are using Ethernet at the same time.
+It works, but it's very glitchy.
+This seems to be due to a known problem -- see http://www.raspberrypi.org/forums/viewtopic.php?t=23544 -- and it will hopefully be fixed in a forthcoming update to Raspian.
+Right now, though, Shairport 2.0 runs well on the same hardware but using OpenWrt in place of Raspian.

-Shairport 2.0 sorta runs on Ubuntu 13.10 inside VMWare Fusion 6.0.3 on a Mac, but synchronisation does not work -- possibly because the soundcard is being emulated.
+Shairport 2.0 sort-of runs on Ubuntu 13.10 inside VMWare Fusion 6.0.3 on a Mac, but synchronisation does not work too well -- possibly because the soundcard is being emulated.
 Also, Shairport doesn't always start properly.
+Still being investigated, this.

 Please note that Shairport 2.0 works only with the ALSA back end.
 You can compile the other back ends in as you wish, but it definitely will not work properly with them.
 Maybe someday...